Ninstints: Post-contact era

-SG̱ang Gwaay Llanagaay was the location of several notable episodes in the early history of European contact and trade with the Haida.
+SG̱ang Gwaay Llnagaay was the location of several notable episodes in the early history of European contact and trade with the Haida.
 At the outset of the maritime fur trade, the village was visited in 1787 by George Dixon, who noted the Haidas who met them at sea were eager to trade with sea otter fur.
 This marked the initially amicable trade relations, where SG̱ang Gwaay Llanagaay was visited once again in 1788 by Charles Duncan, and twice in 1789 – first by Robert Gray then by his partner John Kendrick later that year, at which point the trade relationship turned hostile.

 In the decades which followed, the trade relationship improved between the Haida and European traders in the area.
 Because of this, and the diseases that ravaged the villages, many moved to economic hubs such as Masset, Skidegate, and as far as Victoria to take advantage of this growing relationship.

 For those who remained at SGang Gwaay Llanagaay, their population was greatly reduced by the 1862 Pacific Northwest smallpox epidemic.
 In the succeeding years, the population continued to decline due to other introduced diseases.